-If you discover a fire, make sure that all other persons are out of the suite.
+If a person discovers a fire, make sure that all other persons are out of the suite.
 Leave the area and close the door behind you.
-Pull the nearest fire alarm station and then call 9-1-1 as soon as you are safely clear of the immediate threat.
+Pull the nearest fire alarm station and then call 911 as soon as you are safely clear of the immediate threat.